Summer is Curry Season: Here's the Science to Prove It

 The Perfect Pairing

-Cold beer works with curry for the same reason lime does — the bitterness cuts through the spice and resets the palate between bites rather than letting the heat stack up.
+Cold beer works with curry for the same reason lime does — it's a palate-balance: the bitterness cuts through the spice and resets the palate between bites rather than letting the heat stack up.
 A lager keeps things clean.
 A pale ale, if the hops are right, sharpens the whole plate the way a squeeze of citrus does in the cooking.

 If dairy is what you actually want for the heat — yoghurt in the raita is doing that job already.